 - ► To select the normal state of DX2-CC2: - 1) Log in to the web interface of the product where DX2-CC2 is being connected. - 2) On the Peripherals page, select the sensor you want to configure.
-Click Edit Settings to configure polarity. - a.
-Choose one of the normal state options.
+Click Edit Settings to configure polarity.

 Option Description

-Normally

-Open Factory default.
+Normally Open Factory default.

 It is considered normal when the switch/detector connected to DX2-CC2 is open.
 When the switch/detector turns closed, an alarm is shown.